 On March 11, 2020, the World Health Organization declared the recent novel coronavirus disease ("COVID-19") outbreak a pandemic.
 In response to the outbreak many states have implemented measures to combat the outbreak, such as travel restrictions and shelter in place orders.
-COVID-19 has already had a significant impact on the global economy and financial markets, and it may affect our customers' businesses and operations.
-The extent to which COVID-19 will impact the Company's results of operations and financial condition will depend on future developments, which are highly uncertain and cannot be predicted, including new information which may emerge concerning the severity of the virus and the actions to contain or treat its impact, among others.
+Since then, the situation in the U.S. has improved as the government started to vaccinate the population.
+States are beginning to lift restrictions and the pandemic is slowly getting under control.
+The extent to which COVID-19 will continue to impact the Company's results of operations and financial condition will depend on future developments, which are highly uncertain and cannot be predicted, including new information which may emerge concerning various variants of the virus and the actions to contain or treat its impact, among others.